CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/getting-started.md

 1. Launch the Edge browser and Navigate to [Azure Portal](https://portal.azure.com)

-1. Login with the credentails that is provided under **Environment Details** tab.
+1. Login with the credentials that are provided under the **Environment Details** tab.

      ![](../images/image08.png)